ltc-mweb/litecoin/src/libmw/README.md

 While boost\:\:filesystem is already pulled in by litecoin, I was uncomfortable with its API and its handling of unicode conversions.
 Someone more familiar with boost::filesystem should be able to eliminate the need for this dependency.

-### litecoin/
-Contains utilities and basic cryptography libraries pulled from the litecoin repo.

-These libraries are vendored like this as a temporary hack while libmw was being developed in a separate repo.
-Now that libmw is being included in the main codebase, there's no longer a reason to copy these files here.
-This directory should be removed before the first release.

 ### secp256k1-zkp/
 The elliptic curve cryptography, including schnorr, musig, pedersen, and bulletproofs modules.